Naya Khang Peak (Ghanja La Chuli) 5844m

 Naya Khang Peak is ideal for trekkers who want to take the next step into climbing.
 It offers a balanced experience, challenging but not overwhelming, with rewarding views of Langtang Lirung, Dorje Lakpa, and even distant Tibetan peaks from the summit.

-Naya Khang Peak lies in the Langtang region of Nepal, inside Langtang National Park, just north of Kathmandu and close to the Tibetan border.
-Compared to peaks in the Everest or Annapurna regions, this area is much quieter and less commercial, which is part of what makes the experience feel more raw and authentic.
+Naya Khang Peak lies in the Langtang region of Nepal, inside Langtang National Park, north of Kathmandu and close to the Tibetan border.
+It is located south of Kyanjin Gompa, near the Ghanja La area.

-The journey starts with a drive from Kathmandu to Syabrubesi, which is the main entry point to the Langtang Valley.
-From there, the trail follows the Langtang River, passing through forested sections, small villages, and open valleys before reaching Kyanjin Gompa.
-This is the last permanent settlement in the valley and also the key acclimatization point before heading towards the climbing route.
+The journey begins with a drive from Kathmandu to Syabrubesi, the main starting point for the Langtang Valley trek.
+From there, the trail follows the Langtang River through forest, villages, and wider mountain valleys before reaching Kyanjin Gompa.

 How Difficult is Naya Khang Peak in Reality?